 Car Rental at Cleveland Airport, Ohio

 A rental car at Cleveland Airport does not only make it convenient to get around the city (Cleveland has been planned to have wide European avenues from the very start, and has virtually no one-way streets) but it also puts the visitor in the driver’s seat to decide whether to follow the loop around Lake Erie, the more straightforward route from Lake Erie to Lake St. Lawrence River, or the longer journey around the region once prominent for its steel and auto industries.

-Along with Buffalo, NY and Pittsburgh, PA, Cleveland is one of the bigger cities on the eastern side of this once industrial mega-region, so you can follow the route by car hire from Cleveland Airport down to central Ohio and then up to northern Indiana and eastern Wisconsin on the shores of Lake Michigan.
+Along with Buffalo, NY and Pittsburgh, PA, Cleveland is one of the bigger cities on the eastern side of this once industrial mega-region, so you can follow the route by car down to central Ohio and then up to northern Indiana and eastern Wisconsin on the shores of Lake Michigan.

-As these remain relatively large cities with sizable population, you can leave behind your one way rental car from Cleveland Airport in any one of the cities’ international airports.
+As these remain relatively large cities with sizable population, you can leave behind a one way rental car from Cleveland Airport in any one of the cities’ international airports.

 Great Lakes Seaway Trail

-Renting a car in Cleveland Airport comes highly recommended if you want to combine a trip to Niagara Falls and a jaunt across the border to Canada as the eastern arm of the Rust Belt will bring you much closer there.
+Renting a car in Cleveland Airport will be essential if you want to combine a trip to Niagara Falls and a jaunt across the border to Canada as the eastern arm of the Rust Belt will bring you much closer there.

 Lake Erie Circle Tour

 The Lake Erie Circle Tour loops around the Canadian side of the lake via Ontario’s King’s Highway 3, and keeps to that highway for its entire length, a drive which parallels the Canadian shore of Lake Erie.